Apple Pie Filling

 What Apples Are Best For Apple Pie Filling?

-Typically when you make apple pie you’ll choose apples that are less sweet.
+Typically, when you make apple pie, you’ll choose apples that are firmer and less sweet.
 These include Granny Smith, Gravenstein, and Golden Delicious apple varieties.
-A tarter apple makes for a lovely pie, as the sugar balances it out without the filling being overly sweet.
+The tartness balances the sugar for the best flavor without being overly sweet.
+And the sturdier apples hold their shape after cooking without becoming too mushy or turning into applesauce.

 How To Make Apple Pie Filling